Installing our JB74 Jimny Roof Racks

 1. First off, for the lights to the front bar.

 2. Next, assemble the outside bars to form the frame.

 3. Flip the frame upside down to install the cross bars.
 There are cross bars with 4 extra bolts at the front, these are for mounts for extra spotlights, should you choose to install them.
 The rear bar has two holes for rear lights, should you choose to add some in the future also.
 Note that some cross bars have two bolts at each end, some only have one, this depends on how many are in the sidebar.

-4. *EDIT* If there are 6 steel plates included with your roofrack, these now go on top of the cross bars.
+4. Put the flat plates in place.
 In the pic above, the steel plates would go on before those bolts go in to the cross bars.
 Tighten everything.
 These add strength to your roofrack.
 See below for the plates...